reekdaas/music--recommendation--app/README.md

 # Music Recommendation App

-A web app,which suggests you songs based on your selected genre.
+A web app,which suggests you songs based on some selected genre.
 This project is a part of neogCamp level zero.